What Are the Causes of TMJ Disorder?

 Beyond Dental & Implant Center provides treatments for TMJ disorder.
-Call us for more information or request an appointment online.
-Visit us at a location near you today!
+Contact us for more information or request an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 TMJ disorder refers to any number of different issues that affect the health of your temporomandibular joints, the jaw, and the attached muscles and ligaments.
 These issues often cause irritation and inflammation of the joints, which can then lead to severe pain that can significantly impact your quality of life.